shaneramey/landscape/README.md

  - Compare branches to compare environments
  - Sign off on production changes using GitHub approve workflow
  - Cluster's name is the branch of the repo's deployment. master=production
+   example: landscaper deploys to staging-123456.
+            the first cluster name in project may be master, the second dev, etc. each must be a separate branch of landscaper
 ## Core Charts
  - [common-chart](https://github.com/shaneramey/common-chart)
     defines templates that can be used by all charts